 Frame

-s that do the rest.
+s will do the rest.

 It’s good to plan out complicated refactors like this in some detail.